1 - The Bad Resume Example Uses an Objective – Replace it With a Summary

 The example above has a spelling error and even a single error is enough to get you disqualified.
-Always read your resume over and give it over to someone else to proofread as well.
+Always read your resume over and give it over to someone else to spell check and proofread as well.

 The aesthetics in the example aren't really pleasing.
 Sure, the content is what matters the most but you should also organize and format your resume to be easy on the eye.
 Hiring managers only spend a few seconds looking at your resume so you want to ensure your resume is neatly organized.
 Just make sure you don't include any designs, fancy colors or charts on your resume.